Turkey's Strategic Move: Rails, Routes, and a Redrawn Balance of Power

 Until last Tuesday.

-Turkey's Transport Minister Abdulkadir Uraloglu flew into Riyadh.
+Turkey’s Transport Minister Abdulkadir Uraloglu flew into Riyadh.
+Saudi officials sat across the table.
 Papers were signed.
 Turkey and Saudi Arabia inked a framework agreement for a new railway line passing through Syria and Jordan, with plans to eventually extend it to Oman — designed as an overland route bypassing the Strait of Hormuz.

 On paper, this is an infrastructure deal.
 In reality, it is a century-old idea returning to the stage with far larger ambitions.